Allied Dental Services

 To be eligible for admission into the program, the applicant must have a high

 school diploma or GED.
-Applicants must take the college placement test to
+Applicants must take the QCC math and English assessment tests to

 determine math and English levels if no college level courses were previously

-taken.
-Prospective students must earn a minimum grade of C in MAT 095 or test
+completed.
+Prospective students must: earn a minimum grade of C in MAT 095 or

-into MAT 099 or above; earn a minimum grade of C in ENG 100 or place into ENG
+place into MAT 099 level or above; earn a minimum grade of C in ENG 100 or place

-101. All math and science courses must be taken within five years of application
+college BIO class.
+All math and science courses must be taken within five years

-and the required grade must be achieved within two attempts of completing the
+of application and the required grade must be achieved within two attempts of

 A Health Careers Center has been established to facilitate the entry of students